barnjamin/rareaf/README.md

 *how much tho?*

-Fork it for free, Configure it for the cost of about 0.301A (0.2A temporary check).
-Publish it for the cost of a dns name.
-Then you set fees on the works that sell on your site.
+Fork it for free, configure it, publish it on a static hosting site.
+Then you set fees on the works that sell.

 donate to this address (charity?
 Dao?)